morten-krogh/trlmdb/README.md

 int trlmdb_env_create(trlmdb_env **env);
 ```

-#### Set mapsize
+#### Set map size
 `trlmdb_env_set_mapsize` sets the total size of the memory map.
 `trlmdb_env_set_mapsize` calls directly through to the equivalent lmdb function.

  * trlmdb_env created by `trlmdb_env_create`
  * size of the memory map.
-It must be a multiplum of the page size.
+It must be a multiple of the page size.

 ```
 int  trlmdb_env_set_mapsize(trlmdb_env *env, uint64_t size);
 ```

 #### Open environment
-`trlmdb_env_open` opens the lmdb environment and opens the internal databases used bny trlmdb.
+`trlmdb_env_open` opens the lmdb environment and opens the internal databases used by trlmdb.

  * trlmdb_env created by trlmdb_env_create
  * path to directory of lmdb files.